This country-specific Q&A provides an overview of Tax laws and regulations applicable in Colombia.

 What are the principal procedural obligations of a taxpayer, that is, the maintenance of records over what period and how regularly must it file a return or accounts?

-Taxpayers in Colombia are obliged to register before the Colombian Tax Office, file the tax returns on the dates set by the Colombian Government and pay their taxes accordingly.
-Income tax returns are filed on an annual basis and VAT returns are usually filed on a bimonthly basis.
+Taxpayers in Colombia are obliged to register before the Colombian Tax Office, file tax returns on the dates set by the Colombian Government and pay their taxes accordingly.
+Income tax returns are filed on an annual basis, withholding tax returns are filed on a monthly basis and VAT returns are usually filed on a bimonthly basis.

 Who are the key regulatory authorities?
 How easy is it to deal with them and how long does it take to resolve standard issues?